replicate/cog/docs/yaml.md

 ### `run`

-A list of commands to run to run in the environment to set it up.
-They are run last, after your system packages and Python packages have been installed.
-If you've used Docker, it's just like a `RUN` instruction in your `Dockerfile`.
+A list of setup commands to run in the environment after your system packages and Python packages have been installed.
+If you're familiar with Docker, it's like a `RUN` instruction in your `Dockerfile`.

-Your code is _not_ available to commands in `run`.
-This is so we can build your image efficiently when running locally.

 For example: